neoclide/coc.nvim/Readme.md

   be wrong sometimes.
 And [Locality bonus feature](https://code.visualstudio.com/docs/editor/intellisense#_locality-bonus) from VSCode is enabled by default.
-- **Filter completion items when possible.** When your does fuzzy filter with completion items (which would trigger TextChangedI during completion), some completion engines would trigger new completion, but coc filter the items when possible which makes coc much faster.
+- **Filter completion items when possible.** When your does fuzzy filter with completion items, some completion engines would trigger new completion, but coc.nvim filter the items when possible which makes it much faster.
 Filter completion items on backspace is also supported.

 ## Table of contents